chamb/activepivot-lx/README.md

 From within the container setup the environment by running `. env.sh` and then launch LeanXcale by running `. runLeanXcale.sh`

-To check that the components of the cluster are running run the lx console: `LX-BIN/bin/lxConsole` and type command `3`.
+To check that the components of the cluster are running run the lx console: `lxConsole` and type command `3`.
 You should see a list of started components.

 # Setting up ActivePivot